What we teach

 - Creating resources on the Library web site that you can refer students to or link to in MyLearningSpace, including:

 - Providing personalized support from within your course in MyLearningSpace.
 We can upload relevant Library resources and instructional content, alert students to Library services through email, or answer student questions through discussion boards.
+For how to add a librarian, see Add a librarian to your MyLearningSpace course.

 For online courses